 Since the raspberry pi acts as an RDP server, we need an RDP client to connect to the raspberry pi.
 Open Remote Desktop Connection application on your Windows / Microsoft Remote Desktop on Mac.
 Enter the URL:Port to connect.

-Let’s assume you have a Node.js web server running on your Raspberry Pi, and you want to access it from anywhere in the world.
+Let’s say you have a Node.js web server running on your Raspberry Pi, and you want to access it from anywhere in the world.

 const express = require("express");